 The mortuary provides services for the Nottingham HM Coroners to investigate deaths both in the hospital and local community and this is licensed under the Human Tissue Act.
 Post Mortem examinations are also carried out within the mortuary but only take place at the QMC campus.

 Please be aware that, due to the COVID-19 pandemic, we are not facilitating viewing suite appointments at this time.

 if you would like further information on this you may ring the following number: 0115 919 4442

 If someone dies in the community and not in the hospital

 If your relative or friend has died in the community then please contact the Nottingham Coroner’s Office for further instruction.

-For any other inquires please ring the hospital on: 0115 924 9924 and add whichever extention below that you require or ring one of the below numbers directly.
+For any other inquires please ring the hospital on 0115 924 9924 and add whichever extention below that you require or ring one of the below numbers directly.